2020-21 Strategic Plan Development

 Community Survey: Portrait Competencies

-Albemarle County Public Schools is currently developing a Portrait of a Graduate, which is meant to be a collective vision that articulates our entire community’s aspirations for all of our students.
+Albemarle County Public Schools is currently developing a Portrait of a Learner, which is meant to be a collective vision that articulates our entire community’s aspirations for all of our students.
 We want our Portrait to be developed based on a local perspective, but with an eye toward the globalized society in which our students will live and work in the future.

 In alignment with our Anti-Racism Policy, we strive throughout this process to collaborate with a broad range of community members representing diverse personal identities, professional expertise, and life experiences.
 Our primary objective is to provide our students with an educational experience that prepares them to be lifelong learners and to make positive contributions both today and tomorrow.
 In order to gather this feedback, we collected survey results in December.
 View the results here:

-The competencies that we adopt for our Portrait of a Graduate will become focus areas that we develop in students over the course of their time with us from kindergarten through graduation.
+The competencies that we adopt for our Portrait of a Learner will become focus areas that we develop in students over the course of their time with us from kindergarten through graduation.
 These eight have risen to the top over the last few months of working on a draft of the Portrait collaboratively with a diverse group of Albemarle County community members.